 Things to do in Quebec City, Canada part 2 deals with more active outdoor travel tips and ideas.
 FPImages share 5 more Quebec tourism destinations that will appeal to people that love winter and do not mind being outside when it is really cold.
 Wear warm clothes and consider balaclava to protect the face from frostbite, it is important to have well-insulated non-slip boots.

-6. Explore the Plains of Abraham park – a great outdoor year round attraction in Quebec city.
-The Plains of Abraham park is the site of winter theme park – Bonhomme’s Winterland.
+6. Explore the Plains of Abraham park – a great outdoor year-round attraction in Quebec City.
+The Plains of Abraham park is the site of a winter theme park – Bonhomme’s Winterland.
 However, if you prefer to have a break from hustle and bustle of the winter carnival, go for a walk in this park.

-Travel tip – Domaine Maizerets is completely free winter attraction with plenty of parking.
+Travel tip – Domaine Maizerets is a completely free winter attraction with plenty of parking.
 The only fees you will have to pay is for skates or snowshoe rentals.
 Domaine Maizerets is nature lovers paradise with opportunities to see various birds, squirrels and rabbits.

-8. Park de la Chute Montmorency is a must see tourist destination just outside of Quebec city.
-Montmorency falls are 83 meters tall and are absolutely spectacular in winter.
+8. Park de la Chute Montmorency is a must-see tourist destination just outside of Quebec city.
+Montmorency Falls are 83 meters tall and are absolutely spectacular in winter.
 Park de la Chute Montmorency is well maintained in winter and offers a nice walk through the grounds as well as a restaurant.

 04.01.2021 by FPImages